jomorlier/feacourse/README.md

 * marked --> upload a zip on LMS with all your files for assignement 2& 4

 4 lectures [Linear FEA](https://github.com/jomorlier/feacourse2019/blob/master/ArchiveFEA.zip)
 Please read it carrefully in autonomy.
+Largely inspired by [Prof Haftka's course](https://mae.ufl.edu/haftka/course.html)

 ## AUDIO